cheungbx/sonoff_homekit_sw_sensors/README.md

 How to flash
 https://getsmarty.tech/posts/easiest-way-to-flash-your-sonoff-shelly-wemos-or-any-esp8266

-HAA configurator
+HAA JSON configurator
 https://glumb.github.io/haa-configurator/

-#Sunoff BASIC  with ESP8285 -  Btn on GPIO0, relay on GPIO 12  DHT on GPIO  14
+#JSON for Sunoff BASIC  with ESP8285 -  Btn on GPIO0, relay on GPIO 12  DHT on GPIO  14

 {
   "c": {